Hooahclitus/Physics-1-Problem-Solver/README.md

 ## Usage

-The `physics-1-problem-solver` is a Leiningen project.
+The `physics-problem-solver` is a Leiningen project.
 To use it, simply clone the repository.
 There are no outside dependencies required and no additional installation instructions provided.
-After setting up, you can use the functionalities provided by the `physics-1-problem-solver` namespace.
+After setting up, you can use the functionalities provided by the `physics-problem-solver` namespace.
 Import the necessary modules and leverage the functions to solve specific physics problems.
 Refer to the provided examples in the `core.clj` file for guidance.

 ```clojure
 (ns your-namespace